esphome/developers.esphome.io/docs/guides/creators.md

 ---
 title: Sharing devices
-description: Information for creating and sharing devices using ESPHome firmware.
-menu: {main: {parent: guide}}
-weight: 1
-kind: page

----
-# Sharing ESPHome devices
+description: >-
               We have added configuration options to ESPHome to make it easier to create, configure, install and distribute devices running ESPHome.

               No part of a "template" configuration should have any references to secrets, or have passwords pre-applied.
 ESPHome makes it easy for the end-user to add these themselves after they adopt the device into their own ESPHome dashboard.

+kind: page

+---
 ## Example configuration

 ``` yaml